-So you are looking for a Golden Retriever puppy during the pandemic.
+So you are looking for a Golden Retriever puppy during or after the pandemic.
 You’ve done your homework, tried every avenue you can find to locate that puppy and are coming up empty.
 Here are some things you need to know.

 First, while you are looking, so are dozens maybe hundreds of other people.
 Inquiries coming in to me alone are up about 200% since last spring and most responsible breeders are finding the same thing.

 Second, there is no possible way for responsible, preservationist breeders to keep up with the demand.
 We can’t “ramp up production” like has been done with PPE or ventilators to meet the requests.
 Breeding doesn’t work like that.
 I know that none of this is good news if you are a hopeful puppy buyer.

 So I wanted to offer an explanation, some information and maybe a few tips to help you at this time.
 For decades, as a responsible, preservationist breeder, I have committed to meet each request with a polite and educational response whether I had puppies or not.
 I have preached that if there is nothing available, you should be prepared to wait and start a relationship with a breeder.
 “Get to know a few”, “Get your name on a list” and most of all, “Be patient” is what we’ve always said.

 For most of you that’s not working and you are ranging further and further in search of a litter, a waiting list or even an interview.
 You’re frustrated and disappointed.
 I’m sorry – I know what it’s like to want a puppy or to be without a beloved dog who has passed.
 I don’t have a lot of optimistic news.
 No one could have predicted that puppies and toilet paper would be the things in the shortest supply if a pandemic hit.
 So, is there any good news?
 Well, if I had to make a prediction, I would guess that 2 things might happen in 2021.